Tawfiqh/VendingMachine/README.md

 The view is independent of the controller and the model and in this case is implemented in javaSwing as a basic GUI.
-It must implement the following
+It must implement the following methods as defined in  VendingMachineViewInterface.
-methods:

 public void UpdateScreen(String message);
-public void DispenseProduct(String product);
+public void DispenseProduct(int product);

+This means that any view object must have a screen that the controller can interact with and it must be able to dispense products.

 VendingMachineController
 -------------------------